Infisical/infisical/README.md

 ## 🚨 Stay Up-to-Date

 Infisical officially launched as v.1.0 on November 21st, 2022.
-However, a lot of new features are coming very quickly.
+There are a lot of new features coming very frequently.
 Watch **releases** of this repository to be notified about future updates:

 ![infisical-star-github](https://github.com/Infisical/infisical/blob/main/.github/images/star-infisical.gif?raw=true)